Cocktail (2012 film): Music

 The film score for Cocktail was composed by Pritam, with lyrics by Irshad Kamil.
 The rights of a famous Pakistani Sufi song were bought for the film.
 "Alif Allah" (a celebration of Allah, Islamic prophet Muhammad and other Khalifs), originally sung and popularized by Pakistani Punjabi folk singer Arif Lohar, was revised.

 "Angreji Beat", a Punjabi song sung by Yo Yo Honey Singh and featuring Gippy Grewal, is also used in the title credits, as well as the trailer, though hasn't been included in the album.
 One of the songs "Main Sharaabi" has been composed by Singh and sung by Pritam.
 The background score is composed by Salim–Sulaiman.

-Reception

 The music album of Cocktail received highly positive reviews.
-"Tumhi Ho Bandhu", "Daaru Desi" and "Second-Hand-Jawaani", which featured the 3 leads became chartbusters.
+"Tumhi Ho Bandhu", "Daaru Desi" and "Second-Hand-Jawaani", which featured the three leads became chartbusters.
 "Tumhi Ho Bandhu" paved the way to #1 at the Radio-Mirchi Top-100 Countdown.